seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-**A sweep is also stale when the rule that defines it has changed — and the rule that defines it is §6 and this section, not this whole file.** Each stored sweep records the MD5 of the §6 + §6a text it was read under, and a sweep whose recorded MD5 differs from this run's is stale whatever its age. **The hash is taken over the defining sections because a hash over the file makes every edit anywhere invalidate every lane at once**: revision `-d` changed §2, §3B, §5 and §7 and touched no lane definition and no host, and the run of 01.09 was nonetheless required to re-sweep all of them, could not, and left five horizon lanes named-but-unvisited.
-A staleness rule that fires on unrelated edits is paid on every revision and is ignored on the run that cannot afford it, which is the state a control must never reach.
-Keying it to the defining text keeps the failure this clause exists for — a widened lane or a new host is an edit to §6 or §6a by construction, and cannot arrive without moving the hash.
-Without this clause an age cache is keyed to the sweep's NAME while its CONTENT is defined here, so widening a lane leaves every cached copy satisfying freshness while covering less than the contract now requires. **That failure has already happened once and it is the reason this clause exists:** the international-institutional lane below, and the named host in it, were added on 30.08; the run of 31.08 read this file, found `horizon` two days inside its seven-day limit, and never opened the host the new clause names.
+**A sweep is also stale when the rule that defines it has changed — and the rule that defines it is §6 and this section, not this whole file.** Each stored sweep records the MD5 of the §6 + §6a text it was read under, and a sweep whose recorded MD5 differs from this run's is stale whatever its age. **The hash covers the defining sections only, because a hash over the file makes every edit anywhere invalidate every lane at once**: revision `-d` touched no lane definition and no host, and the run of 01.09 was nonetheless required to re-sweep all eight, could not, and left five lanes named-but-unvisited.
+A staleness rule that fires on unrelated edits is paid on every revision and ignored on the run that cannot afford it, which is the state a control must never reach.
+Keying it to the defining text keeps the failure this clause exists for: a widened lane or a new host is an edit to §6 or §6a by construction and cannot arrive without moving the hash. **That failure has already happened once** — the international-institutional lane and its named host were added on 30.08, and the run of 31.08 found `horizon` two days inside its seven-day limit and never opened the host the new clause names.

 **The hash is a COMMAND, not a description, and the command is written here so that two runs cannot compute two different numbers:**